-Any non-compliance with these requirements will be dealt with, if and when they arise, with appropriate remedial action.
-Our aim is to only trade with those who comply with the Act.
+Non-compliance with these requirements will be dealt with, if and when they arise, with appropriate remedial action.
+The council’s aim is to only trade with those who comply with the act.

-The Anti-Money Laundering and Counter-Terrorism Financing Amendment Act 2017 came into force on the 26 June 2017 and put a greater onus on what authorities should do to prevent the proceeds of criminal activity being laundered through their systems.
-The council's policy for anti-money laundering is supplementary to the council's wider anti-fraud and corruption strategy, which sets out what actions the council will take to continue to develop its resilience to fraud and corruption.
+- Fraud and corruption - The council policy for anti-money laundering is supplementary to the council's wider anti-fraud and corruption strategy.
+The strategy sets out what actions the council will take to continue to develop its resilience to fraud and corruption.

-This statement was signed by Brian Kean, Chief Executive of Harlow Council in November 2019.
+This statement was signed by Brian Keane, Chief Executive of Harlow Council in November 2020.